HandsomePhil/porkcraft/README.md

 # World of Porkcraft
 A calculator to help you maximize profits when selling to the auction house bot.

-Made by Phil
+Made by Phil.